Expected Value, Perceived Edge and Variance in Sports Betting

 Even if you have math on your side, luck and bad luck still exist.

 At the end of the day, the only goal is to win more money than you lose, but don’t judge yourself (or anyone else) after just 5, 10, or 20 picks.
 Wait until you have at least a few hundred bets before you start making assessments about anyone being a winning or losing bettor.

-You can check out our yearly sports handicapper leaderboard for bettors who have proven themselves as consistent winners this particular calendar year.
-Also take a look at our long-term trends page with winning streaks dating back almost 10 years.
+You can check out our yearly Sports Handicapper Leaderboard for bettors who have proven themselves as consistent winners this particular calendar year.
+Also take a look at our Long-term Handicapper Trends page with winning streaks dating back almost 10 years.